Samuel G. Craig

-Samuel G. Craig (June 11, 1874 – October 7, 1960), often referred to as J. B. Craig in the context of Geneva Golden Tornadoes football, was an American minister, author, publisher, and college football player and coach.
+Samuel Garfield Craig (June 11, 1874 – October 7, 1960), often referred to as J. B. Craig in the context of Geneva Golden Tornadoes football, was an American minister, author, publisher, and college football player and coach.
 He served as the head football coach at Geneva College in Beaver Falls, Pennsylvania from 1900 to 1903, compiling a record of 26–3–3.
 Craig was the director of the Princeton Theological Seminary from 1925 to 1929.

 Early life and education

 Craig was born on June 11, 1874, in Leland, Illinois.
 He spent the majority of his childhood in Tarkio, Missouri and attended Tarkio College.
 Craig moved on to Princeton University, earning a Bachelor of Arts degree in 1895 and a master's degree in 1900.
 He also earned a bachelor of divinity degree from the Princeton Theological Seminary.

 At Princeton, Craig played football for the Princeton Tigers from 1896 to 1898 as an end.
 He started at left end for the 1897 Princeton Tigers football team's the season finale against Yale.